KarinOldbring/bloomroom/README.md

 ![Footer Desktop](/static/site_images/footer-1.png)     ![Footer Mobile](/static/site_images/footer-2.png)

 The footer contains links to the BloomRoom Facebook page and Instagram.
-On desktop screens the logo and en email address is also presented, clicking the logo takes you back to the home page.
+On desktop screens the logo and an email address is also presented, clicking the logo takes you back to the home page.
 On the right hand side of the footer there is a sign up form for subscribing to the newsletter.
 The footer looks basically the same on mobile screens, apart from the mid section containing the logo and email address, that is hidden on smaller screens.

 #### Front Page

 ![Front Page](/static/site_images/frontpage.png)

-The home page aims to be eye catching and explanatory at the same time.
+The Home page aims to be eye catching and explanatory at the same time.
 A sophisticated image showing popular plants greets the user.
 On the image there is a short description of the page and also a link to get directly to the products.

 #### About Page